hdetering/discomark/README.md

 python run_project.py -i example/hamstr/species1 -i example/hamstr/species2 -r example/reference/reference.fasta -d output
 ```

-See the wiki for more info on the [command line options](https://github.com/hdetering/discomark/wiki/Command-Line-Options).
+See the wiki for complete information on the [command line options](https://github.com/hdetering/discomark/wiki/Command-Line-Options).

 ## Results

-Inspect the marker report in the output directory at `7_report/discomark_results.html`.
+An interactive HTML file in the output directory at `7_report/discomark_results.html` contains all important information about the designed primer pairs.
 (In the example above that would be: `output/7_report/discomark_results.html`.)

-The primer table can also be found in CSV format in `7_report/primers.xls`.
+A table with all primer pairs is also avialable at CSV format in `7_report/primers.xls`.

+Notice: This program may contain errors.
+Please inspect results carefully.
+This program comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions